techx-cv/Environment_Tutorial/README.md

 Now we can access Colab; Follow the instruction and create your own Colab notebook.
 Quick Link to [Colab setting instruction](https://github.com/techx-cv/Environment_Tutorial/blob/main/instructions/Google%20Colab%20Instruction.pdf)

-## Task four: Advanced Setting in Colab
+## Task Four: Advanced Setting in Colab

 Now the basic configuration is all set.
 If you wanna know more about Colab, follow the additional instruction.
 Quick Link to [Advance config instruction]